the1lab/1lab/src/Cat/Allegory/Base.lagda.md

 ```

 <details>
-<summary>The rest of the construction is either automated, or very
+<summary>The rest of the construction is pretty much entirely handled by
-boring applications of propositional extensionality.
-Most of the proof
-below was not written by me, but rather by Agda's^[rather precarious]
-automatic proof search: that speaks to how contentful it is.</summary>
+our automation.</summary>

 ```agda
 Rel ℓ .cat .Hom-set x y = hlevel 2